 As part of the Copernicus - Land Monitoring Services (CLMS) programme, and in close collaboration with the Marine environment monitoring service (CMEMS), Coastal Zone product has been created, in which a primary role was played by Telespazio Iberica, a Telespazio subsidiary with offices in Barcelona and Madrid.

-In recent days the CLMS has made public the data first provided in September by the Coastal Zone project, which, besides Telespazio Iberica, involves Planetek Italia, Planetek Hellas and Geoville.
-Together they provided the first part of the entire coast monitoring activity, covering 50% of the data for the period 2012 - 2018.
-However, we will have to wait until the first quarter of 2021 to have 100% of the data.
+In recent days the CLMS has made public the 100% of the data first provided in September by the Coastal Zone project, which, besides Telespazio Iberica, involves Planetek Italia, Planetek Hellas and Geoville.
+Together they have provided the data of the entire coast monitoring activity, covering the period 2012 - 2018.

 In particular, the Coastal Zones project includes mapping the coastal areas and evolving usage of the territory for the reference period.
 It brings to light how human intervention has changed these areas.
 Thanks to the data from this project, the European authorities will have access to a tool that can be used for making long-term decisions, to guarantee the sustainability of the environment in which we live.